AVR-biosecurity-bioinformatics/freyr/docs/usage.md

 - `rank` uses the taxonomic assignment with the lowest rank (eg. species assignment preferred to genus assignment), with ties broken by the `frequency` method
 - `abundance` uses the taxonomic assignment of the ASV with the highest read abundance across the entire dataset

+> [!WARNING]
-> [!IMPORTANT] Cluster assignment labels (ie. `1, 2, 3...`) should not be compared between separate pipeline runs.
-They will also be different between the 'unfiltered' and 'filtered' outputs of Freyr.
-If unsure, we recommend users perform their own OTU clustering.
+> Cluster assignment labels (ie. `1, 2, 3...`) should not be compared between separate pipeline runs.
+They will also be different between the 'unfiltered' and 'filtered' [output files](#output-files).
+If unsure, we recommend users perform their own OTU clustering using a method of their choice.

 ### Primer parameter overrides

-Values in the primer parameters `.csv` file (given to `--primer_params`) can be overridden on the command line with pipeline parameters of the form `--pp_<name of primer parameter>`, eg. `--pp_max_primer_mismatch`.
-This allows users to easily change primer parameters between runs for exploratory purposes, without needing to modify the `--primer_params` file.
+Values in the [primer parameters](#primer-parameters-file) `.csv` file (given to `--primer_params`) can be overridden on the command line with pipeline parameters of the form `--pp_<name of primer parameter>`, eg. `--pp_max_primer_mismatch`.
+This allows users to change primer parameters between runs without needing to modify the `--primer_params` file.

 Override parameters can be used in a various ways.
 The simplest is to give a single value, which will be used to override that field for all rows in the `--primer_params` file, eg. `--pp_read_max_ee 2`.